MATH-1300-LN01&WBP01

 - Polar coordinates:

-Section 9.1 through Objective 3 (pages 576–582) from the textbook.
+(pages 576–582) from the textbook.

-- Exercises due on November 20 Monday
+- Exercises due on November 20 Wednesday

-(submit these here on Canvas or in class):
+(submit these on Canvas or in class):

 - Fill in the blanks with expressions: